 Families are frustrated and upset at the point they’re considering an intervention.
-They’ve tried everything to get a loved one to change.
+What does an intervention look like?
+They would ask in their minds since they’ve tried everything to get a loved one to change.
 The days before making a call for an intervention are always hectic.
 It’s never an easy call to make and it always comes after being pushed over the proverbial edge.

-- Tell me about the last two weeks.
+Can you tell me about the last two weeks?

 Creating a Plan